hetvi3012/Ride-Sharing-Optimization/README.md

 # Ride-Sharing-Optimization

+🛠️ This is a fork of the original team project.
+I contributed equally as a collaborator, with my commits on the main repository.

 # CS201 - DSA Project
 **Project Title:** Ride-Sharing Optimization System Using R-Trees and Splay Trees
 **Instructor:** Dr. Anil Shukla